jedisct1/swift-sodium/README.md

 let bobToAliceKeyEquality = sodium.utils.equals(sessionKeyPairForAlice.rx, sessionKeyPairForBob.tx) // true
 ```

-This operation computes a shared secret key using a secret key and a peer's public key.
+This operation computes a shared secret key using a secret key and a peer's public key, this process is also known as "elliptic curve Diffie-Hellman".

 ## Public-key signatures